hnc-agency/hnc-csv/README.md

 * If `Enclosure` is `$"`, `Quote` can be `$"` or `$\\`.
 * If `Enclosure` is `$'`, `Quote` can be `$'` or `$\\`.

-The input for writing is a list of CSV lines, which are in turn lists of CSV fields, which are in turn binaries representing the field values.
+The input for encoding is a list of CSV lines, which are in turn lists of CSV fields, which are in turn binaries representing the field values.

 The result is a CSV binary document.